The Great Weapon Battle Master Fighter

 You can use a bonus action to give a friendly creature some temporary HP.
 The HP is determined by your Superiority Dice + your Charisma modifier.

-I actually like this maneuver, but it’s terrible for this build since Charisma is one of our dump stats.
+I like this maneuver, but it’s terrible for this build since Charisma is one of our dump stats.

 This is the same deal as Pushing Attack.
 It deals extra damage and forces a Strength saving throw from the target.
 However, in this case, a failed save knocks the target prone.